Epoch Investment Partners Inc. Sells 74,374 Shares of International Business Machines Co. (NYSE:IBM)

 International Business Machines Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Saturday, December 9th.
-Investors of record on Friday, November 10th will be paid a $1.66 dividend.
-This represents a $6.64 annualized dividend and a dividend yield of 4.23%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Saturday, December 9th.
+Shareholders of record on Friday, November 10th will be paid a dividend of $1.66 per share.
+This represents a $6.64 annualized dividend and a yield of 4.23%.
 The ex-dividend date of this dividend is Thursday, November 9th.
-International Business Machines’s dividend payout ratio is currently 88.06%.
+International Business Machines’s payout ratio is 88.06%.

-A number of research analysts have commented on the stock.
-Royal Bank of Canada cut their target price on shares of International Business Machines from $188.00 to $179.00 and set an “outperform” rating on the stock in a research report on Thursday, October 26th.
-Wedbush reaffirmed a “neutral” rating and issued a $140.00 price objective on shares of International Business Machines in a research report on Monday, November 13th.
-Morgan Stanley cut their price objective on shares of International Business Machines from $135.00 to $130.00 and set an “equal weight” rating on the stock in a research report on Tuesday, October 17th.
-BMO Capital Markets boosted their target price on shares of International Business Machines from $152.00 to $155.00 and gave the stock a “market perform” rating in a research report on Thursday, October 26th.
-Finally, StockNews.com raised shares of International Business Machines from a “hold” rating to a “buy” rating in a research report on Tuesday, November 21st.
-Seven analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of “Hold” and an average target price of $149.09.
+A number of equities research analysts recently weighed in on IBM shares.
+Royal Bank of Canada decreased their price objective on shares of International Business Machines from $188.00 to $179.00 and set an “outperform” rating for the company in a report on Thursday, October 26th.
+Morgan Stanley cut their target price on shares of International Business Machines from $135.00 to $130.00 and set an “equal weight” rating on the stock in a research report on Tuesday, October 17th.
+Wedbush reissued a “neutral” rating and set a $140.00 target price on shares of International Business Machines in a research report on Monday, November 13th.
+StockNews.com raised shares of International Business Machines from a “hold” rating to a “buy” rating in a research report on Tuesday, November 21st.
+Finally, BMO Capital Markets lifted their price objective on shares of International Business Machines from $152.00 to $155.00 and gave the stock a “market perform” rating in a research report on Thursday, October 26th.
+Seven equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+According to MarketBeat, International Business Machines has an average rating of “Hold” and an average price target of $149.09.

 International Business Machines Corporation, together with its subsidiaries, provides integrated solutions and services worldwide.
 The company operates through four business segments: Software, Consulting, Infrastructure, and Financing.
 The Software segment offers hybrid cloud platform and software solutions; software for business automation, AIOps and management, integration, and application servers; data and artificial intelligence solutions; and security software and services for threat, data, and identity.